Microsoft developed Windows 10 as the current operating system in the family of Windows NT operating systems.

 This version offers an additional SMS-approved security option on computers signed in with Microsoft accounts.
 In addition, it allows you to run Windows desktop applications within Windows Mixed Reality.
-It also includes the SandBox feature, which allows users to run applications in a secure Hyper-V based environment.
+It also includes the SandBox feature, enabling users to run applications in a secure Hyper-V-based environment.

 In addition, it has a new feature called Game Bar.